-It have always been my interest to see how companies are adopting different kinds of technologies.
-I’ve recently conducted a comparison between Fortune 1000 companies – comparing US and Canadian business titans and how they differ in terms of online technology usage and adoption (Fortune 1000 Technology Comparison Between US and Canada).
-I’ve decided to perform a similar type of research and look at large e-commerce retailers.
+It has always been my interest to see how companies are adopting different kinds of technologies.
+I recently conducted a comparison between Fortune 1000 companies – comparing US and Canadian business titans and how they differ in terms of online technology usage and adoption (Fortune 1000 Technology Comparison Between US and Canada).
+I then decided to perform a similar type of research and look at large e-commerce retailers.
 My attention got drawn to the ComScore E-Commerce Retail operators list that holds some of the biggest and well known retail brands.

-I wanted to identify what are the techs and platforms used by biggest e-commerce companies, what’s popular and not in terms of digital tools and solutions.
-Diversity, category driven technology adoption and its popularity were my main objectives.
-My test ended up including most of ComScore E-Commerce Retailers list – that brought me to roughly 1300 companies (Later in this article, when I refer to % from total or frequency it will be in relation to the above number).
-In addition to my blog post I will share all of the companies that I have considered for this blog post as well as master data file listing all of discovered results: top 150 tech list sorted by categories, top 200 unsorted, and raw list with all technologies considered (As well as a list of domains with all e-commerce retailers evaluated during this research initiative).
+I wanted to identify which techs and platforms are used by the biggest e-commerce companies, and what’s popular (and not) in terms of digital tools and solutions.
+Diversity, category-driven technology adoption and its popularity were my main objectives.
+My test ended up including most of the ComScore E-Commerce Retailers list – that brought me to roughly 1300 companies.
+(Later in this article, when I refer to % from total or frequency it will be in relation to the above number.)
+In addition to this blog post I will share all of the companies that I have considered for this blog post as well as master data file listing all of discovered results: top 150 tech list sorted by categories, top 200 unsorted, and a raw list with all technologies considered (as well as a list of domains with all e-commerce retailers evaluated during this research initiative).

-To be more concise I would like to focus around most popular – top 150 techs that I’ve seen (During this research initiative I’ve considered and identified over 2700 unique technologies).
+To be more concise, I would like to focus around the most popular – top 150 techs that I’ve seen.
+(During this research initiative I’ve considered and identified over 2700 unique technologies.)
 If you feel that I’ve missed one of the platforms and you’re curious to learn the adoption rate for it – I invite you to visit the master data file and look-up the solution of interest.

-If I have a chance to compare and draw a quick parallel with US Fortune 1000 list 21.7% from that list are Omniture users.
+If I have a chance to compare and draw a quick parallel with US Fortune 1000 list, 21.7% from that list are Omniture users.
 With Facebook domain insights there is a big difference as Fortune 1000 US sees only 5.9% adoption (25% for E-Commerce Retail List).
-I will be honest I’ve expected a bit more from heat-map and click intelligence tools i.e. ClickTale 2.6% and CrazyEgg 8.0% – this usage seems quite low especially for e-commerce businesses.
+I will be honest I’ve expected a bit more from the heat-map and click intelligence tools (i.e. ClickTale 2.6% and CrazyEgg 8.0%) – this usage seems quite low especially for e-commerce businesses.